 197. METHODS COURSES.
 Several methods courses are offered by the various departments of the college.
 They deal with materials and specific methods applicable to the teaching of each individual subject.
-Consult the regular college bulletin for description; and use the titles and numbers of the courses as listed there.
-Two credits.
+Actual classroom presentation and demonstration is included.
+Three credits.
 (All are numbered 197).